csavatia/Task-Manager/README.md

 # Task-Manager
-Task Manager Api using Node, Express and Mongodb run 'npm install'to install all packages
+Task Manager Api using Node, Express and Mongodb run 'npm install' to install all packages
 Then run 'npm start'
 Access the api in 'localhost:3000'